David Oakes

-Rowan David Oakes (born 14 October 1983) is an English actor.
+Rowan David Oakes (born 14 October 1983) is an English actor and environmentalist.
 He is best known for his roles in the series The Pillars of the Earth, The Borgias, The White Queen, Victoria, Vikings: Valhalla, and for his discursive Natural History podcast, Trees A Crowd.

 Early life and education

 Oakes was born in Salisbury, Wiltshire, in 1983, the son of a Church of England canon.

-Oakes grew up in Fordingbridge, Hampshire.He was head boy at Bishop Wordsworth's School, in Salisbury.
+Oakes grew up in Fordingbridge, Hampshire.
+He attended Bishop Wordsworth's School in Salisbury.
 His first job was backstage at the Salisbury Playhouse.
 Oakes graduated with a First in English Literature from the University of Manchester.
 He graduated from the Bristol Old Vic Theatre School in 2007.